Robert Baker; Therapeutic Counsellor; MBACP

 Other areas of counselling I deal with

-How you respond to pressures of the work-place.(relationships).
-We often 'carry on regardless' and ignore our own feelings and needs.
+Within our work-place we often 'carry on regardless' and ignore our own feelings and needs.
 Talking things through can help greatly.
 Counselling can offer new insight and fresh perspective on these matters.
+Realistic goals can be achieved, this may mean feeling more in control and so more content there.

 Social situations, loss, family difficulties, or maybe work-related.
 You may have people around you but still feel isolated or lonely with your feelings or thoughts, or you may have lost a loved one through bereavement.
 I am qualified to help you through these issues.